 I was concerned this may affect my blog’s availability in other countries but you know what they say about life and lemons.

-After long searches, it was obvious Qservers was the best option.
-They had the most favorable server uptime, good enough domain and hosting prices and most of all, their customer service is awesome.
+After long searches, I went with Qservers.
+They had the most favorable server uptime, and good domain and hosting prices.

 2. Setting up the Blog

 I had issues connecting to my site at first.
 I was eventually able to get things to work after a lot of research.
 Having a tech background also helped me a lot.